TACC/Lmod/docs/source/130_spider_cache.rst

     $ update_lmod_system_cache_files -d /sw/ef/mData/cacheDir -t /sw/ef/mData/cacheTS.txt  /sw/ef/modulefiles

-Again if any new modulefiles are added or changed, then the appropriate cache must be updated.
+Again if any new modulefiles are added or changed, then the appropriate caches must be updated.